-I B. K. Sugirinta, I G. N. A. Dwijaya Saputra, I N. Mudiana and Ketut Ta Department of Electrical Engineering, Politeknik Negeri Bali, Kampus Bukit Jimbaran, Bali, Indonesia
+26 I B. K. Sugirinta, I G. N. A. Dwijaya Saputra, I N. Mudiana and Ketut Ta Department of Electrical Engineering, Politeknik Negeri Bali, Kampus Bukit Jimbaran, Bali, Indonesia, J.

+4 Keywords:

-Keywords: Early Streamer Emission, Lightning Protection System, Solar Power Plant, Franklin Rod.
+Early Streamer Emission, Lightning Protection System, Solar Power Plant, Franklin Rod.

+Abstract:

-Abstract: Protection against the danger of lightning strikes is a crucial thing to consider for a large-scale solar power plant.
+Protection against the danger of lightning strikes is a crucial thing to consider for a large-scale solar power plant.
 In this paper, a study of Franklin rod type for lightning rods is carried out, installed at the height of 15 meters to protect solar power plants with a land area of 1.8 ha.
-Franklin rod type lightning rod has cone-shaped protection with 112° protection used as the basis for studying the effectiveness of protection.
-This research aim is to find area of existing protection and propose recommendations for a protection system against lightning hazards using an early streamer emission (ESE) system with a radius-shaped protecting the solar power plant in Bangli from the influence of lightning surges. this existing LPS is not enough to protect all areas of the plan.
-For grounding system, it is recommended to install two electrodes with a length of 3 meters and a diameter of 5/8 inch.
+Franklin rod type lightning rod has coneshaped protection with 1121 protection used as the basis for studying the effectiveness of protection.
+This research aim is to find area of existing protection and propose recommendations for a protection system against lightning hazards using an early streamer emission (ESE) system with a radius-shaped protection system.
+Using an ESE radius of 150 meters, a study of its effectiveness found that it propounds in protecting the solar power plant in Bangli from the influence of lightning surges. this existing LPS is not enough to protect all areas of the plan.
+For grounding system of 3 meters and a diameter of 528 inche Cap. (m) Article Error (m)